cse442-fall-2019-offering/442projects-smart-city-finder/README.md

 (make sure you used `cd` to enter the directory you cloned the project's repository into)

-Then, in a the terminal, create a virtual environment
+Then, in a the terminal, create a virtual environment:

     python -m venv env

-Install the project's dependencies
+Install the project's dependencies:

     .\env\Scripts\pip.exe install -r requirements.txt

+You can then start Django's built-in development server:

+    .\env\Scripts\python.exe .\server\manage.py runserver